Vatican bars gay union blessing, says God 'can't bless sin' - WTMJ

 Associated Press

-ROME (AP) — The Vatican decreed Monday that the Catholic Church won’t bless same-sex unions since God “cannot bless sin.”
+ROME (AP) — The Vatican declared Monday that the Catholic Church won’t bless same-sex unions since God “cannot bless sin.”

 The note distinguished between the church’s welcoming and blessing of gay people, which it upheld, but not their unions.
-It argued that such unions are not part of God’s plan and that any such sacramental recognition could be confused with marriage.
+It argued that such unions are not part of God’s plan and that any sacramental recognition of them could be confused with marriage.

-Francis DeBernardo, executive director of New Ways Ministry, which advocates for greater acceptance of gays in the church, predicted the Vatican position will be ignored, including by some Catholic clergy.
+Francis DeBernardo, executive director of New Ways Ministry, which advocates for greater acceptance of gays in the church, predicted the Vatican position would be ignored, including by some Catholic clergy.

 “Catholic people recognize the holiness of the love between committed same-sex couples and recognize this love as divinely inspired and divinely supported and thus meets the standard to be blessed,” he said in a statement.

 The Vatican holds that gay people must be treated with dignity and respect, but that gay sex is “intrinsically disordered.”
-Catholic teaching holds that marriage, a lifelong union between a man and woman, is part of God’s plan and is intended for the sake of creating new life.
+Catholic teaching says that marriage is a lifelong union between a man and woman, is part of God’s plan and is intended for the sake of creating new life.

 Since gay unions aren’t intended to be part of that plan, they can’t be blessed by the church, the document said.